Bios-Marcel/yagcl/README.md

 This library is separated into multiple modules.
 The main module and additional modules for each supported source.
-This allows you to only specify certain sources in your go-mod, keeping your dependency tree small.
+This allows you to only specify certain sources in your `go.mod`, keeping your dependency tree small.
 Additionally it makes navigating the code base easier.

 If you wish to contribute a new source, please create a corresponding